ihsn/SDCTheory/_build/html/_sources/anon_methods.rst.txt

 sizes can differ amongst groups, but often groups of equal size are used to simplify the search [#foot48]_.

+ADD: univariate, multivariate microaggregation
+ADD: parameters group size, replacement value
+ Forming
-The function microaggregation() in *sdcMicro* can be used for univariate microaggregation.
-The argument ‘aggr’ specifies the group size.
-Forming groups is easier if all groups – except maybe the last group of remainders – have the same size.
-This is the case in the implementation in *sdcMicro* as it is not possible to have groups of different sizes.
+groups is computationally easier if all groups – except maybe the last group of remainders – have the same size.
-:numref:`code516` shows how to use the function microaggregation() in *sdcMicro*. [#foot49]_ The default group size is 3 but the user can specify any desired group size.
 Choice of group size depends on the homogeneity within the groups and the required level of protection.
 In general it holds that the larger the group, the higher the protection.
 A disadvantage of groups of equal sizes is that the data